Deadlock are a German Melodic Death Metal Band. The band was formed in 1997. The band's lyrical themes are widely vegan/human rights based.

 - Badass in a Nice Suit: The members are well dressed in the music video for "Virus Jones".

-- This seems to be their default looks for photos, such as seen in the photo, above.
+- This seems to be their default looks for photos, as shown in the image above.

-- Cover Version: "Temple of Love" by The Sisters of Mercy and "Small Town Boy" by Bronski Beat
+- Cover Version: "Temple of Love" by The Sisters of Mercy, "Small Town Boy" by Bronski Beat, "Uncivil Hands" by Morning Again, and "Fight Song" by Marilyn Manson.

 - Early-Installment Weirdness: The Arrival was more standard Melodic Death Metal, with a greater emphasis on harsh vocals.